quicklabby/dockerhomelab/README.md

 - Prometheus
 - Node Exporter

-Hope this can help someone!
+Hope this can help someone to run quickly the above applications without issues.

+You will need to create a persistent data directory folder for each application and in some cases (ex.
+Traefik and Nextcloud) you will need a configuration file/environment variables.